joestubbs/endofday/docs/introduction.rst

 software installation is needed: if the images are not available locally, they will be pulled automatically from the Docker hub when endofday executes.

+endofday also has first class support for data and applications registered within the Agave_ science-as-a-service platform, so data inputs and application assets do not need to reside on the same machine as endofday and applications do not have to be packaged into containers or even executed on hosts that can run Docker.
+To provide Agave support, endofday ships two additional Docker images that handle retrieving Agave URLs and submitting jobs, and the core engine provides two classes for executing these images when appropriate.

+The Agave support is an indication of how easy it is to extend endofday to integrate other kinds of processes and workloads.
+Essentially, one only needs to wrap the process in a generic docker image and implement a class to be called by the main engine.
+Using this technique, it would be easy to provide support for arbitrary web service calls, for example.

-Currently, endofday supports three modes of execution: *local*, *cloud*, and *hybrid*.
-With the local mode of execution, the entire workflow is executed on the same host running the endofday binary itself.
-To support executing workflows in a remote cloud, endofday leverages the Agave_ science-as-a-service platform.
-Using your Agave credentials, you can execute an entire endofday workflow in Agave's cloud infrastructure and have the outputs automatically archived to an Agave storage system you have pre-configured.
-Agave will send you an email when the job completes.
-Alternatively, with the hybrid execution mode, you can specify individual containers to execute in the cloud while others execute locally.
-In this case, inputs will be uploaded and outputs downloaded automatically by the endofday engine.
+By default, the endofday binary orchestrates the workflow execution synchronously and locally (even if the processes themselves are running on remote servers), logging messages to standard out during the execution.
+Alternatively, using your Agave credentials, you can execute an entire workflow asynchronously and remotely in Agave's cloud.
+The outputs will be archived to a pre-configured storage system and you can even configure endofday to have Agave email you when the job completes.

 In the tutorial we cover each execution mode by working through specific examples.

 .. _YAML: http://yaml.org/
 .. _Docker: http://docker.com